Diagnostic Medical Sonography Admissions

 - Sign up for the one of our information sessions.

-- Submit an HCC application for admission.
+- If not already a current HCC student, submit an HCC application for admission.
 Select Diagnostic Medical Sonography as your learning program on the application.

 - Complete the required prerequisite coursework with appropriate overall GPA.
 Please consult with a Nursing/Allied Health Advisor in the Office of Admissions and Advising (RCF-242) to get the most current information on prerequisites and requirements.
 The College reserves the right to change unilaterally, without notification, any requirement, fee or program if it is deemed necessary.

-- Submit official college transcripts for all colleges you wish to transfer credit; complete an Official Transcript Evaluation Request Form.
+- Have Prior Credit: Submit official college transcripts for all colleges you wish to transfer credit; complete an Official Transcript Evaluation Request Form.